AdobeDocs/target.it-IT/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md

 >[!
 NOTA]
 >
->Se hai bisogno di supporto Adobe Consenso per GDPR, al momento devi utilizzare at. js 1.7.0 o 2.1.0.<br>Per un elenco di tutte le versioni, vedi [at. js version details](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).
+>If you require Adobe Opt-in support for GDPR, you must currently use at.js 1.7.0 or 2.1.0.<br>For a list of all versions, see [at.js version details](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).

 ## at.js versione 1.6.4 {#at-js-164}

 at.js 1.6.4 è una versione di manutenzione e risolve il seguente problema:

-* Corretta una corsa critica in Microsoft Internet Explorer 11 che causava l&#39;applicazione di doppie offerte.
+* È stata corretta una situazione di tipo “race condition” critica in Microsoft Internet Explorer 11 che causava l’applicazione di offerte duplicate.

 ## at.js versione 1.6.3 {#section_484A56774E004282B98FFFF851E4E670}